radiodxer/learning-cloud-skills/aws-basics.md

 If you are interested about Terraform I strongly recommend to watch some Terraform Introduction, e.g. [Terraform - Getting Started](https://www.pluralsight.com/courses/terraform-getting-started).

 Then boldly start using Terraform to create AWS resources.
 Experiment.
 Learn.
-I have created one project specifically for this purpose: [aws-intro-demo
+I have created one project specifically for this purpose: [aws-intro-demo](https://github.com/tieto-pc/aws-intro-demo).
-](https://github.com/tieto-pc/aws-intro-demo).
 Try to follow instructions in that project and deploy the infrastructure.
 If you had some issues with the demonstration I'd appreciate if you send me a short email regarding it.

 # Certifications